ahuffman/ansible-k8s-master/README.md

 `k8s_cockpit`: true - Required if you'd like cockpit and the cockpit-kubernetes plugin to be installed
 `k8s_mst_is_node`: false - Change to `true` if you plan on making the master a cluster member (node/minion) as well.
 You'll also need to make use of the [`k8s-node`](https://galaxy.ansible.com/ahuffman/k8s-node/) role to properly configure your node.
 `k8s_secure_master`: false - Change to `true` if you'd like to generate certificates and communicate over secured channels.
 `k8s_firewalld`: true - Whether or not to open the required firewall ports with firewalld.
 If you're managing your system's firewall ports outside of this role, set to false.
+`k8s_docker_storage_setup`: false - Whether or not to configure docker's container storage pool.
+See settings below.

 #### Etcd/flannel Network Settings:
-`etcd_service_url`: http://0.0.0.0 - The URL of your etcd server, minus the port.
-By default, this role configures etcd on your kubernetes master so you won't need to change this in most cases.
-The port is specified in `etcd_port`.
 `etcd_port`: 2379 - The port of your etcd server.
 As mentioned above, you most likely won't need to change this setting.
 `etcd_key`: /kube01/network - The key where your cluster's network settings will be stored in etcd.
 Change as needed per cluster.
 `flannel_backend_network`: 172.16.0.0/12 - The network for backend pod/kube-proxy communications.